Gladys Elizabeth Clare Boon

 Gladys Elizabeth Clare Boon served in the Australian Army Nursing Service (AANS) at Salonika, Greece from 1917 to 1919 and then briefly in England before returning to Australia.
 Trained at Orange Hospital, she nursed at Bathurst District Hospital and Wallsend Hospital before her marriage to Arthur Firkin in 1925.

-Gladys Elizabeth Clare Boon was born at Queanbeyan, NSW on 19 February 1891 to David Boon, a policeman, and his wife Elizabeth (born Southwell).
-Gladys's mother Elizabeth was a daughter of Thomas Southwell, a pioneer settler at Parkwood, a property on Ginninderra Creek, then in New South Wales: the land now straddles the north-west border of the ACT.
-After Elizabeth Southwell married David William Boon at Parkwood Chapel they lived near Parkwood until David Boon joined the mounted police and was posted to a succession of New South Wales country towns.
+Gladys Elizabeth Clare Boon was born at Queanbeyan, NSW on 19 February 1891 to David William Boon, a policeman, and his wife Elizabeth (nee Southwell).
+Gladys's mother Elizabeth was a daughter of Thomas Southwell, a pioneer settler at 'Parkwood', a property on Ginninderra Creek, in New South Wales.
+After Elizabeth Southwell married David William Boon at Parkwood Chapel they lived near 'Parkwood' until David Boon joined the mounted police and was posted to a succession of New South Wales country towns.
 Gladys's connection to Canberra is through her descent from the pioneer Southwell family.